 MCS-375.
 Special Topics in Media and Communication Studies

-An off-campus work experience under the supervision of a faculty adviser and an on-site supervisor.
+A work experience under the supervision of a faculty adviser and an on-site supervisor.
+Students must document their experience according to the requirements delineated in the College catalogue section on Internships.
 Includes periodic meetings with the faculty adviser and completion of a work log and a final poster presentation.
 Open to juniors and seniors.
 The term during which the internship work is performed will be noted by one of the following letters, to be added immediately after the internship course number: A (fall), B (winter), C (spring), or D (summer).
 Internships undertaken abroad will be so indicated by the letter I. The intern must complete a minimum of 120 hours of work.
 Graded S/U. Prerequisites: major or minor in MCS, three courses completed in the department, and approval of a faculty internship adviser.
 Three semester hours.
 (XLP.)

-An off-campus work experience under the supervision of a faculty adviser and an on-site supervisor.
+A work experience under the supervision of a faculty adviser and an on-site supervisor.
+Students must document their experience according to the requirements delineated in the College catalogue section on Internships.
 Includes periodic meetings with the faculty adviser and completion of a work log and a final poster presentation.
 Open to juniors and seniors.
 The term during which the internship work is performed will be noted by one of the following letters, to be added immediately after the internship course number: A (fall), B (winter), C (spring), or D (summer).
 Internships undertaken abroad will be so indicated by the letter I. The intern must complete a minimum of 160 hours of work.
 Graded S/U. Prerequisites: major or minor in MCS, three courses completed in the department, and approval of a faculty internship adviser.
 Four semester hours.
 (XLP.)

 MCS-391.
 Research in Media and Communication Studies